lucciee/Shima/README.md

 # Shima
 A flappy-bird based game featuring the shimaenaga, a bird that looks like a flying cotton ball.
 Help Shima brave the rough winds!
 As the first game I've ever created, this project was very challenging but also very rewarding.
 Although the game is *very* simple, I got to learn a lot about kinematics in game development.
+And the graphics were fun to draw.

 **Play the game:** https://ceceliu.itch.io/shima